JuliaAstro/SkyCoords.jl/README.md

 for converting ICRS coordinates to various other systems (Galactic, FK5J2000 and FK5J1975), using astropy.coordinates (`py_*`) and SkyCoords.jl (`jl_*`).
-The x axis denotes the number of coordinates being simultaneously converted, with 1 cooresponding to scalar coordinates.
+The x axis denotes the number of coordinates being simultaneously converted, with 1 corresponding to scalar coordinates.

 ![times](bench/bench.png)